 II.
 Discussions on General Education & "Change student expectations and campus culture" Craig Zirbel, Professor, Department of Mathematics and Statistics& Coordinator of discussions of General Education.
 The top-ranked topic was: “Change student expectations and campus culture (e.g., students should expect to write in most of their classes; students should be prepared to be more engaged learners; students should buy the textbook before the semester begins; students should actually read the textbook when we ask them to, they lack confidence in their own ability to learn; we should put up a common front on all of these expectations to bring about change).”
 Students need to learn to Apply & Engage in Scholarly Research.
 That this might prove difficult for a segment of our students simply reinforces the need to address this issue.

-Professional Practices:
+Professional Practices in the Arts:

 -Documentation skills

--Written Self-Reflection (leads to the Artist Statement where research is contextualized
+-Written Self-Reflection (leads to the Artist Statement where research is contextualized)

 -Collaboration skills